 Making even small changes in provider follow-up can have big impacts on referral follow-through.
 Following up with patients immediately after the referral is made to schedule their appointments and sending timely appointment reminders increases the likelihood of patient adherence.
 By implementing an effective referral management solution, fewer patients should be leaving your health system for care, which ultimately reduces referral leakage and saves you millions of dollars in lost revenue.

-Lower Staff Efficiency
+Outdated Referral Management Systems Lead to Lower Staff Efficiency

 One out of every three patients are referred to a specialist each year.
 These referrals are sent through multiple channels like phone calls, website forms, and emails with fax being the most commonly used channel.
 Despite the array of digital patient referral management solutions, health systems are still following the old school model of referring patients through fax machines and paper-based letters.
 This outdated referral system is inefficient and costly.
 Staff members spend valuable time faxing referrals, sitting on phone calls with specialists, and following up with patients.